RahulRajKhadka/valid-anagram/README.md

-#valid Anagaram
+#valid Anagrams

 ## Problem
 Determine if two strings are anagarms of each other.
-A anagaram is a word or pharse formed by rearranging the letter of a different word or pharse , using all orginal letter exactly onece.
+A anagrams is a word or pharse formed by rearranging the letter of a different word or pharse , using all orginal letter exactly onece.

-##Examples
+## Examples
 Input: "listen", "silent" →  Output: true
 Input: "rat", "car" →  Output: false